Materials needed during the first weeks of the semester should be submitted at least two weeks prior to the beginning of classes.

 Books Owned by University of Rochester Libraries

 Print the Book/Personal Copy Form and list each item (including the call number) that you want placed on reserve.
-If you don't know the call number, you can find it in Summon, the online catalog for all of the University of Rochester Libraries .
+If you don't know the call number, you can find it in the Library Catalog, the online catalog for all of the University of Rochester Libraries .
 (Note: River Campus libraries can refuse to lend materials to us.
 We will notify you if this occurs.)

 Print the Book/Personal Copy Form .
 Add "personal copy" next to the entry and place your name in the book to facilitate its return to you.
 Place personal copies on reserve as a last resort.

 The library can purchase books to place on reserve.
 However, we cannot purchase required textbooks or exam preparation manuals.
 The Purchase Request Form is available electronically.
 If we cannot get an item, you will be notified.
 All efforts will be made to quickly process reserve purchase requests, but internal processing may slow availability for several week.

 Faculty may use Blackboard, the URMC course management system, to allow students access to readings and course materials 24/7 from any workstation that has internet access and Adobe Reader.
 Use the Blackboard Electronic Reserve User Instruction Guide to place materials on electronic reserve.

 ...for print journal articles and book chapters used in Closed or Electronic Reserve.